MMMaric/Clothes_store/README.md

 # clothes-store
-Interactive and responsive website made for store clothes
+Interactive and responsive website made for store clothes.